Summer Tutoring Openings 2023

 10 Spring Cleaning Tips

 Would you rather shake the rugs or dust the ceiling fans?
-My number one spring cleaning tip, of course, is to sign up for my Clean the Chaos course and you’ll be cleaning and decluttering each space of your home throughout the year without a need for a big spring cleaning!
+Of all the spring cleaning tips, my number one tip, of course, is to sign up for my Clean the Chaos course and you’ll be cleaning and decluttering each space of your home throughout the year without a need for a big spring cleaning!
 Did I mention that for less than $50 for the year, you get a 5 step system that works in every space along with monthly checklists and motivational emails?
-You can sign up right now for free and get started!
-If you love it, you can buy the rest of the course.
 Spring is a time of refresh after the winter.
 There are so many little things you can do to welcome spring into your home and clean out the winter cobwebs.
-This is not an ultimate spring cleaning list, but a few useful tips to reset your home for spring.
+This is not an ultimate spring cleaning list, but a few useful spring cleaning tips to reset your home for spring.
 Dust cobwebs off ceiling, ceiling fans, vents, and light fixtures.
 (And vacuum up the dust that falls down!)
 Wash the baseboards and hose vacuum the edge of the carpet where it meets the wall (you know that long crevice that your regular vacuum misses!).
-Clean the curtains and…
+Clean the curtains and blinds to get ready to welcome in the sunshine without having a cloud of dust come down…